geudde/attic-chest/pages/03.season-2/14.meeting-26/02.eborina/docs.md

 <div class="author">???</div>

-ow sweet the morning’s vernal flowers
+How sweet the morning’s vernal flowers
 &emsp;How sweet at sultry noon the gale
 How sweet to trace in evening hours
 &emsp;That stream that winds thro’ Ebor’s vale.